Thursday, May 16, 2019

 • May 26, 2018 - A devastating hail storm in Bordeaux seriously impacted regions like Blaye and Bourg, the Médoc, and the Entre-Deux-Mers, destroying up to 80% of the crop in some places (even 100% at the worst), which already suffered from another hail storm back in 2013.

-• Early April 2019 and more especially the 13, 14 and 15 of April 2019 - Some regions are touched by a sudden frost lowering the temperatures up to -4°C in some regions of France, while others are devasted by severe hail storms
+• Early April 2019, especially the 13th, 14th, and 15th of April 2019 - Some regions are touched by a sudden frost, lowering the temperatures to 4 °C in some regions of France, while others are devasted by severe hail storms.

 This was just an aparté, but I thought it was important to discuss these climatic changes and their consequences and impacts on the vineyards.
 I only took California and France as examples, yet these problems, directly or indirectly generated by these climatic changes, are nowadays occurring all around the globe.

-NB: Sorry, I'm deriving from the main subject again (as usual), so let's go back to the conversation about the bottles and labels made for special occasions, events, and/or people.
+NB: Sorry, I'm deviating from the main subject again (as usual), so let's return to the conversation about the bottles and labels made for special occasions, events, and/or people.

 Examples of Bottle and Label Design Changes Over Time